ahmerb/typescript-sequelize-article/article.md

 Are you interested in working on similar problems to what we've described in this blog?
 If you want to work in a team on the cutting edge of transport innovation, then Vivacity Labs are for you.
 Send us your CV!

-# Appendix: Mixin Documentation

-> TODO: upto date type definitions for all of the mixin functions.
-Also talk about how if you have a custom join table, you need to pass that in to the BelongsToMany mixins.

 [todo]: https://i.imgur.com/OvMZBs9.jpg
 [repo]: https://github.com/ahmerb/ts-sqlize-code/
 [sqlize_associations_docs]: http://docs.sequelizejs.com/manual/tutorial/associations.html